 RNC owns 6,446,367 common shares of SPC, representing 16% of SPC's issued and outstanding equity.
-Currently, SPC's main asset is a 100% interest in Aer-Kidd.
+Currently, SPC's main asset is a 100% interest in the Aer-Kidd property.
 Provided it holds more than 15% of the equity of SPC, RNC is entitled to appoint one director to the SPC board.